simplyCoders/dockerql/README.md

 # dockerql

+> :warning: **The project is under active development**: Be careful how you use it at this time.

 A read-only SQL-like interface for docker registries.
 Currently this project is under development and is ready for experienmentation usage only.

 ## Why

 SQL-like query interfaces is still one of the easiest to understand and most used interface to query databases.
 We are still missing something like that for docker registries.
-In addition, each docker implementation is a bit different in terms of its authentication, scoping, and to some degreee its features. dockerql provides a unified yet extendable way to access multiple types of registries.
+In addition, each docker implementation is a bit different in terms of its authentication, scoping, and features. dockerql provides a unified yet extendable way to access multiple types of registries.

 ## Supported SQL statements

 ~~~
 SELECT * FROM registries
+SELECT * FROM namespaces WHERE registry = {registry}
 SELECT * FROM repos WHERE registry = {registry}
 SELECT * FROM tags WHERE registry = {registry} AND repo = {repo}
 ~~~